 The College receives capital spending authority on a biennial basis and may carry unexpended amounts forward into one or two future biennia, depending on the original purpose of the funding.
 In accordance with accounting standards, the amount shown as capital appropriation revenue is the amount expended in the current year.
-Capital appropriation revenue decreased \$633K in fiscal year 2022 compared to 2021.
+Capital appropriation revenue decreased \$2.14 million in FY24 compared to FY23.
 Expenses from capital project funds that do not meet accounting standards for capitalization are reported as operating expenses.
 Those expenses that meet the capitalization standard are not shown as expense in the current period and are instead recognized as depreciation expense over the expected useful lifetime of the asset.

-The following illustration showing revenue by source, both operating and non-operating used to fund the College's programs for the year ended June 30, 2022 and 2021, in percentage terms.
+The following illustration showing revenue by source, both operating and non-operating used to fund the College's programs for the year ended June 30, 2024 and 2023, in percentage terms.